 If your child is sensitive to the emotions of others, worrisome, and easily overwhelmed by changes or new people and environments, you may have a highly sensitive child.
 Parenting can be demanding, and parenting a highly sensitive child can present additional challenges.
 However, with a few simple strategies, you can better manage everyday problems and create a more peaceful home for the both of you.

 Change Your Viewpoint

 First, it’s important to change your viewpoint.
-Your initial reaction might be to see your highly sensitive child’s special needs as a detriment rather than an asset.
+Your initial reaction might be to see your highly sensitive child’s unique needs as a detriment rather than an asset.
 However, highly sensitive children tend to be more creative, insightful, and empathic.
 With proper guidance and understanding, your child will grow into a happy and well-adjusted adult.

 Encouragement and Praise